Self-Managed Super Fund – for up to 6 members

 Further, no Legal Consolidated documents require compliance with the arduous AASB15.

-Investing into Cryptocurrency using SMSF
+Investing in Cryptocurrency using SMSF

 Legal Consolidated SMSF deeds are fully compliant with the new Cryptocurrency rules see here.